SmaertBoty/Minescript/eventlib/DOCS.md

 ```

 ### Health change
-Triggeres when the health of the local player changes
+Triggers when the health of the local player changes
 ```
 listener: register_health_change_listener()
 health: float
 ```

 ### Food change
-Triggeres when the hunger or saturation of the local player changes
+Triggers when the hunger or saturation of the local player changes
 ```
 listener: register_food_change_listener()
 hunger: float